tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 ![Model Comparision 2](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Model%20Comparision%202.png)

 - Data leakage occurs when training data includes information UNAVAILABLE in REAL-WORLD data, which is preventable by separating data properly and mindful feature selection.

+-Jimmy wants to develop a model that predicts the overall average approval rate as a feature in the loan approval process.
+How can he mitigate the risk of data leakage in machine learning?<br/>
+Avoid including features derived from the entire dataset<br/>
+(Features like global averages, which use data from the entire dataset, can cause data leakage by introducing information that wouldn’t be available in production.)

 - Common modelling pitfalls include misinterpreting feature importance, ignoring class imbalance, and making causal inferences without sufficient evidence.”
 ![Common modelling pitfalls](https://github.com/tuethu/IBM-Data-Science-Course/blob/main/Course%209_Machine%20Learning%20with%20Python/Media/Common%20modelling%20pitfalls.png)